 How To Get To Warsaw

 The fastest way to get to Warsaw is by flight.
+As a backpacker on a budget, use Skiplagged to find the cheapest flights possible.
+It’s free to use and I’ve saved thousands of dollars on flights since I started using it religiously.
 If you’re already backpacking through Europe and Poland, then a bus or train will do just fine.
 The rail system in Poland is efficient, reliable, and affordable.
 Warsaw, being the capital and largest city in Poland, is very easily accessible by public transportation.
 The best website for looking up train schedules in Poland is PKP.
 Another option to get to Warsaw is by bus.
 It’s a little slower, but can be a cheaper if you book far enough in advance.
 Most backpackers use Flixbus for budget-friendly bus travel throughout Europe.
 It’s an essential app to have if you’re traveling through Europe.

 Oh, and before you head out, make sure to have good travel insurance handy while you’re off adventuring across the world.
 I use SafetyWing to keep me covered throughout my travels for as low as $40 a month.